 It was founded in 2010 by local Nepali, Hari Krishna Devkota.

 As a young boy Hari was given the opportunity of a schooled education by a teacher who took him under his care.
-He then worked extremely hard to complete his education and is now a University lecturer and runs his own trekking company in Kathmandu.
+He then worked extremely hard to complete his education, has worked as a a University lecturer, has his own trekking company in Nepal and is currently completely committed to changing local lives by taking on the position of Mayor in the District of Rasuwa.

 He knew in his heart the only way to break the cycle of poverty in rural Nepal was to educate the children.